LinuxBeaver/LinuxBeaver/README.md

-### FEB 27 2024 NEWS -  BEVEL, CUSTOM BEVEL, SHARP BEVEL AND INNER GLOW WERE ACCEPTED INTO GEGL MASTER AND WILL BE IN GIMP 2.99.19/GIMP 3

-### March 10 2024 NEWS - A SPECIAL BRANCH OF GEGL EFFECTS IS IN GEGL MASTER AND IS IN GIMP 2.99.19/GIMP 3 - WE CALL IT GEGL STYLES
+## Exciting news - Special builds of bevel, custom bevel, sharp bevel, inner glow and GEGL Effects were officially accepted into GEGL Master and are in Gimp 2.99.19.
+They will ship by default in Gimp 3.0's release.

-### March 11 2024 NEWS - All my plugins updated on this date so the text stylers no longer clip in CMYK Student's non-destructive Gimp build.
-If you already have my plugins and use Gimp 2.10 and don't want to update to Gimp 3 THEN DON'T UPDATE THEM ANYMORE as these new plugins won't work on Gimp 2.10.32 / GEGL 0.4.46 or earlier.
+### March 11 2024 UPDATE BREAKAGE WARNING - All my plugins updated on this date so the text stylers no longer clip in CMYK Student's non-destructive Gimp build.
+If you already have my plugins and use Gimp 2.10 and don't want to update to Gimp 3 THEN DON'T UPDATE THEM ANYMORE as these new plugins won't work on Gimp 2.10.32 or anything earlier then GEGL 0.4.46.
 Plugins now require GEGL 0.4.46 and up.
+This breakage was caused by GEGL officially not me.

 Beaver's third party GEGL Gimp Plugins for Gimp
 =========